google/copybara/docs/reference.md

 url|`string`<br><p>Indicates the URL to push to as well as the URL from which to get the parent commit</p>
 fetch|`string`<br><p>Indicates the ref from which to get the parent commit</p>
 push_to_refs_for|`string`<br><p>Review branch to push the change to, for example setting this to 'feature_x' causes the destination to push to 'refs/for/feature_x'.
 It defaults to 'fetch' value.</p>
+submit|`boolean`<br><p>If true, skip the push thru Gerrit refs/for/branch and directly push to branch.
+This is effectively a git.destination that sets a Change-Id</p>
 change_id_policy|`string`<br><p>What to do in the presence or absent of Change-Id in message:<ul>  <li>`'REQUIRE'`: Require that the change_id is present in the message as a valid label</li>  <li>`'FAIL_IF_PRESENT'`: Fail if found in message</li>  <li>`'REUSE'`: Reuse if present.
 Otherwise generate a new one</li>  <li>`'REPLACE'`: Replace with a new one if found</li></ul></p>